-- Cancellation of Trip - you should be covered for the full price of the trip at least and cover should include all cancellations (except whimsy, of course).
+- Cancellation of the trip - You should be covered for the full price of the trip at least and cover should include all cancellations (except whimsy, of course).

-- Curtailment of Trip - check that you are covered for extra costs if you have to cut your holiday short for serious reasons.
+- Curtailment of the trip - Check that you are covered for extra costs if you have to cut your holiday short for serious reasons.

-- Death - benefits in case of death may be of no use to you but may assist your loved ones to cope with the tragedy in many ways.
-At least on the financial side.
-It is good to have them.
+- Death - Benefits in case of death may be of no use to you but may assist your loved ones to cope with the tragedy in many ways, at least on the financial side.

-- Repatriation - one of the most important aspects of travel insurance (in my opinion): what happens after you have survived the critical phase?
+- Repatriation - One of the most important aspects of travel insurance: What happens after you have survived the critical phase?
 An air ambulance flight home is costly, it should be covered.
 Also covered should be the repatriation of any human remains.

 And all insurers usually offer an excess - that is the sum you have to pay yourself before the insurance payments kick in.
 Effectively keeping minor claims at bay.
 Choose the excess you can afford without breaking the bank, and smile when your insurance bill drops.

-Always look at the bottom line ... and ask your home insurance or car insurance about special deals as well, many will offer an additional few percent off for existing customers (mine doesn't, boo!).
+Always look at the bottom line and ask your home insurance or car insurance about special deals as well.
+Many will offer an additional few percents off for existing customers.

 Oh, and avoid any last-minute-deals at the airport or so.
-I have yet to find one that was not more expensive than even a mainstream offer taken out with some basic research.
-Also don't let your travel agent pressure you into buying their in-house insurance package (for which they are acting as a broker and receiving a gratuity).
+Also, don't let your travel agent pressure you into buying their in-house insurance package (for which they are acting as a broker and receiving a gratuity).

 If you do, put your mind at ease by taking out a decent travel insurance, writing the costs off as travel expenses you cannot avoid (like airport taxes or similar).